Thermocouples

 Thomas Seebeck and the thermoelectric effect

 Suppose you stick an iron bar in a fire.
-You'll know you have let
+You'll have to let

-go of it quite quickly because heat will be travelling up the metal
+go of it quite quickly because heat will be traveling up the metal

 from the fire to your fingers.
 But did you realize that electricity